cyberec20/ATTPFROMLST_LSP/README.md

 `ATTPFROMLST.lsp` is an enhanced AutoLISP application that **imports and inserts AutoCAD blocks with attributes and optional visibility states from a structured CSV or TXT file**.

-Originally developed by **Thomas Gail Haws**, this version retains the spirit of open software while integrating **enhancements** for more robust usage in professional workflows.
+Originally developed by [Thomas Gail Haws](https://autocad.fandom.com/wiki/Attribute_Importer_(AutoLISP_application)), this version incorporates numerous **enhancements** for stability, compatibility, and flexibility in real-world engineering workflows.

 ---